rajjitlai/Budget_Buddy/README.md

 - Should be: `components/AIInsightCard.tsx`
 - The import statements expect `AIInsightCard` but the file is named `AllInsightCard`

-### Convex Backend Setup
+### Appwrite Backend Setup

-The app requires a Convex backend to be set up and configured.
-Without proper Convex setup:
+The app requires an Appwrite backend to be set up and configured.
+Without proper Appwrite setup:
 - Authentication won't work
 - Data persistence will fail
-- Real-time features will be unavailable
+- All features will be unavailable

+See `APPWRITE_SCHEMA.md` for complete database schema setup instructions.

 ### Environment Configuration

 Missing or incorrect environment variables will cause:
-- Convex connection failures
+- Appwrite connection failures
 - Authentication errors
 - Runtime crashes